 This is a request to establish and adopt a Transfer of Development Rights (TDR) Ordinance into the Zoning Ordinance.
-The program allows for landowners in designated areas of the county to sever their residential development rights and transfer them other areas of the County.
+The program allows for landowners in designated areas of the county to sever their residential development rights and transfer them to other areas of the County.
 The TDR program is intended to complement and supplement land use regulations, resource protection efforts, and open space acquisition programs and to encourage residential density where it can best be accommodated with the least impact on the natural environment and public services by:

-- Providing a predictable incentive process for property owners of rural and agricultural land to preserve lands with a public benefit; - Creating permanent conservation easements on properties that voluntarily choose to sever their residential development rights; - Implementing the Comprehensive Plan by directing residential land uses to appropriate receiving areas; and - Providing a review system to ensure that transfers of development rights to receiving areas are processed in a timely way.
+- Providing a predictable incentive process for property owners of rural and agricultural land to preserve lands with a public benefit; - Creating permanent conservation easements on properties that voluntarily choose to sever their residential development rights; - Implementing the Comprehensive Plan by directing residential land uses to appropriate receiving areas; and - Providing a review system to ensure that transfers of development rights to receiving areas are processed in a timely manner.

-It is the recommendation of staff that the Planning Commission recommend approval of Zoning Text Amendment #DPA2017-00008, Transfer of Development Rights, to the Board of County Supervisors, contingent upon the approval of #CPA2018-00009, Rural Area Plan and #DPA2017-00009, Conservation Subdivision.
+It is the recommendation of staff that the Prince William Board of County Supervisors (Board) approve Zoning Text Amendment #DPA2017-00008, Transfer of Development Rights, contingent upon the approval of #CPA2018-00009, Rural Area Plan and #DPA2017-00009, Conservation Subdivision.